 To reflect the massive change in employment landscape that is fast departing from the conventional practices in terms of time, payment, mode of work and type of talent, the EA (Cap 91), which was first passed in 1968, has been amended.

-On 1 April 2014, some amendments to the EA have come into effect to better protect more workers, introduce some flexibility to employers, and enhance enforcement and compliance with employment standards.
+At present, some amendments to the EA have come into effect to better protect more workers, introduce some flexibility to employers, and enhance enforcement and compliance with employment standards.